 Quantum mechanics was discovered when researchers started studying microscopic objects, the size of atoms and molecules.
-Usually, the larger the system, the smaller are the corresponding quantum effects.
+Usually, the larger the system, the smaller the corresponding quantum effects.
 So, when we study large-scale effects like cosmology or space-time models, we can reasonably use deterministic models.
-However, if we want to also describe smaller-scale objects and processes, we must be able to take the nature's probabilistic character into consideration.
+However, if we want to also describe smaller-scale objects and processes, we must take the nature's probabilistic character into consideration.